-In November 2021, Council adopted the Ashburton District Parking Strategy.
+Ashburton District Council (Council) has a draft Parking Strategy for the district (currently being consulted on).
 The Strategy defines the desired outcomes for parking and identifies a range of methods that can help meet the objectives.

 The objectives of parking in Ashburton are to: